-It is incredibly difficult sometimes to ask for help, or to admit that we aren’t, actually, okay.
-Most of the time when it comes to physical health issues, whilst we may not enjoy it, we are relatively comfortable with going to the doctors or asking a loved one for advice.
+It’s incredibly difficult sometimes to ask for help, or to admit that we aren’t, actually, okay.
+Most of the time when it comes to our physical health, whilst we may not enjoy it, we are relatively comfortable with going to the doctors or asking a loved one for advice.
 When it comes to mental health, we seem to be far more reserved in seeking advice or intervention.

 According to the Mental Health Foundation, in the UK 20% of adolescents may experience a mental health problem in any given year.
 In 2013 there were 8.2 million cases of anxiety and 6,233 suicides among people aged 15 plus.
 They found that whilst 10% of 5-16 year olds have a clinically diagnosable mental problem, 70% had not had appropriate interventions at an early age.
-What is clear is that not everyone is okay, and nowhere near enough people are vocal about their issues.
+What is clear is that a lot of people aren’t okay, and nowhere near enough people are vocal about their issues.
 Stigma is an incredibly powerful force, and can have immense control over someone who is already feeling isolated and alone, preventing them from seeking help.

 What compelled me to write this post is my own first hand experience.
-I am sat on a train, wracking my brain for the best way to put my thoughts and experiences into a legible and easily understandable post, but at the back of my head I can not help feeling slightly on edge about writing this.
-I could change topic here and not bring in personal issues, but I feel that would be not only deceitful but not helpful: it is healthy to open up, and hugely beneficial to share your own stories if you are at a point where you are able to.
+I am sat on a train, wracking my brain for the best way to put my thoughts and experiences into a legible and easily understandable piece of writing, but at the back of my head I can’t help feeling slightly on edge about writing this.
+However, I feel I’m not only at a point where it is healthy to open up, but at a stage where my experience could potentially benefit others.

 Anxiety manifests itself in a huge array of forms and behaviours and results from various different fears: anyone who suffers from anxiety will have a different experience with it.
 Some people have debilitating panic attacks, some cannot cope with social situations without crippling fears.

 Obsessive Compulsive Disorder is an extremely misunderstood condition and is frequently thrown around as a quirky trait (nothing of which frustrates OCD sufferers more).
-It is more than common to hear someone say ‘oh my god, I’m so OCD about this’, ‘I’m so OCD about that.’
+It’s not uncommon to hear someone say ‘oh my god, I’m so OCD about this’, ‘I’m so OCD about that.’
 In reality it is a serious disorder that can have an immense impact on the day-to-day life of someone suffering with it, on their mental health, and in turn sometimes their physical health too.

 Largely, OCD is a process of nonsensical and repetitive behaviours or thought processes that come about as a result of a heightened perception of fear, and a sense of responsibility to prevent harm coming to something or someone.
 It can be split into obsessions and compulsions, both of which usually feed of off each other and create a cycle whereby they reinforce one another too.
 The diagram below is a simple summary of the process that makes OCD so engrained and such a hard cycle to break for someone who suffers with it.

 Throughout my academic life I have always coped relatively badly with stress and pressure, and it was when I was 15 and revising for my mock GCSE’s that it manifested itself into something more noticeable.
-My first noticeably obsessive compulsive tendencies were things like counting the words I would write on one line when making revision notes, usually having to be 8 plus 3.
-There was absolutely no logical reason for needing to count 8 and a further 3.
-8 had always been my lucky number but beyond that the numbers 8 and 3 held no relevance to me, but now, as stupid as it sounds, are part of my daily life.
+My first noticeably OCD tendencies were things like counting the words I would write on one line when making revision notes, usually having to be 8 plus 3.
+The numbers 8 and 3 should hold no relevance to me, but now, as stupid as it sounds, they are part of my daily life.
 I would put the toilet seat up three times, and would count how many times I had touched something to make sure that also ended on 8 or 3.
 If I was travelling on the tube with my mum I would make her say certain things like ‘I love you’ or ‘promise it’ll be okay’ to hear the word promise repeated three times so to make my anxieties about the situation subside for a period of time.
 These patterns started to manifest themselves in more and more situations as I went about my daily life.
 If I felt uncomfortable or unsafe in a situation I would rely on counting mechanisms to neutralise the situation and make it feel ‘ok’ in my head.
-When saying goodbye to family members or even just before going to bed, I had to have ‘I love you’ said three times between us, if it went over four it had to go to five because four made me uncomfortable, as did six.
-Over time it became three and five that I used to count and track things I said, did, thought or touched.
+When saying goodbye to family members or even just before going to bed, I had to have ‘I love you’ said 3 times between us, if it went over 4 it had to go to 5 because four made me uncomfortable, as did 6.
+Over time it became 3 and 5 that I used to count and track things I said, did, thought or touched.
 Years later I have found that these rituals of counting are called ‘magic numbers’, and whilst it probably sounds absurd to most, it is a relatively common trait amongst a certain group of OCD sufferers.

 Writing this is incredibly difficult for me, because it is upsetting to admit that your brain is working against you and documenting these things reinforces to me that it was, and to a degree still is.
 It is not nice not to be able to control or calm your own thought process: it is frustrating, scary and incredibly tiring.